How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 systemctl status nginx.service

-Instead of manually setting up the Pritunl VPN server, we can automate the AMI creation using the Packer configuration with Ansible.
+Instead of setting up the Pritunl VPN server manually each time, you can automate the process by creating a custom AMI using Packer and Ansible.

 To use the Packer, we need to install it in the local workstation, I am providing the official documentation to install Packer.